 As the Nobel Committee for Literature announces their chosen awardee tomorrow (1pm Swedish time), the past several weeks has been littered by quite a few notable predictions, arguments, and dream-lists.
 Even sports betting company Ladbrokes weighed in.
-Ladbrokes, btw, has Assia Djebar from Algeria at 12/1 odds, Ngugi wa Thiong’o at 20/1 and Nuruddin Farrah at 40/1.
+Ladbrokes has Assia Djebar from Algeria at 12/1 odds, Ngugi wa Thiong’o at 20/1 and Nuruddin Farrah at 40/1.
 (Some people are also betting on Ben Okri and Chimamanda Adichie–both at 100/1.)
 For committed readers and scholars of African literature, the announcement brings hope, or among the more cynical of us—doubt—that one of the continent’s literary geniuses might claim the prestigious prize.
-Only five African writers have been awarded the prize since its inception: Wole Soyinka (1986), Naguib Mahfouz (1988), Nadine Gordimer (1991), J.M.
+Only five African writers have been awarded the prize since it was first awarded in 1901: Wole Soyinka (1986), Naguib Mahfouz (1988), Nadine Gordimer (1991), J.M.
 Coetzee (2003) and Doris Lessing (2007).

 Since 1974 the Nobel Committee has disallowed the awarding of the prize posthumously, but with the passing of Chinua Achebe earlier this year, the demand that he be awarded the prize rekindled a furious debate in his home country.
 Anyone from Nigerian politicians in search of a cause to everyday readers of Achebe, felt he had been done by while still alive.
 Wole Soyinka was, however, not convinced, insisting that the call for awarding a Nobel to the late Achebe was “obscene,” “hypocritical,” and a “gross disservice to Achebe.”
 Nigerian politicians in search of a cause to everyday readers of Achebe all felt an African genius had been unacceptably overlooked.
 Indeed, in the eyes of many, the work of Achebe — from his seminal novel Things Fall Apart, stories of Biafra collected in Girls at War, and essays such as “English and the African Writer,” published in 1965 — deserved and still deserves, the Swedish award, especially given his impact on the English literary canon, global literature, and postcolonial studies.